sahithi0504/Bloom/README.md

    ```

+3. You can now access and work with the code on the `finalTest` branch.

-3. Install dependencies:
+4. Install dependencies:

    ```bash
    npm install
    ```

-4. Start the development server:
+5. Start the development server:

    ```bash
    npm start
    ```

-5. Open the app in your browser:
+6. Open the app in your browser:

    ```
    http://localhost:3000